 3004: AGRICULTURAL PRODUCTION AND CONSUMPTION ECONOMICS

 The economic principles of production.
 Applications to decision-making and the allocation of resources for the agricultural firm.
 Consumer behavior and demand for agricultural products.
-Pre: 1005, MATH 1025 or MATH 1225.
+Pre: (1005 or ECON 2005), (MATH 1025 or MATH 1225).
 (3H,3C)

 3014: ANALYTICAL METHODS IN APPLIED ECONOMICS

 Quantitative methods used in applied empirical economic analysis including simple and multiple regression, estimation and application of elasticity, decision analysis, economic simulations, linear programming, and risk analysis.
 Analysis using spreadsheets stressed.
 Pre: STAT 3005 or BIT 2405 or STAT 3615.
 (3H,3C)